Early results in Turkey's election show President Recep Tayyip Erdogan with lead

-ANKARA, Turkey (AP) — Early results from Turkey's national election show President Recep Tayyip Erdogan taking with a solid lead after nearly 20% of ballot boxes were counted, the Turkish state-run news agency says.
+ANKARA, Turkey (AP) — Early results from Turkey's national election Sunday showed President Recep Tayyip Erdogan with a solid lead after nearly 20% of ballot boxes were counted, the Turkish state-run news agency says.

-Erdogan had 55% of the vote, compared to 39% garnered by main opposition leader Kemal Kilicdaroglu, according to Anadolu Agency.
+Erdogan had 55% of the vote, compared to 39% garnered by main opposition leader Kemal Kilicdaroglu, Anadolu Agency reported.

-Polls closed in the late afternoon after nine hours of voting in the national election that could grant Erdogan, 69, another five-year term or see him unseated by the leader of an invigorated opposition, Kemal Kilicdaroglu, who campaigned on a promise to return Turkey to a more democratic path.
+Polls closed in the late afternoon after nine hours of voting in the national election that could grant Erdogan, 69, another five-year term or see him unseated by Kilicdaroglu, who campaigned on a promise to return Turkey to a more democratic path.

 Voters also elected lawmakers to fill Turkey's 600-seat parliament, which lost much of its legislative power under Erdogan’s executive presidency.
 If his political alliance wins, Erdogan could continue governing without much restriction.
 The opposition has promised to return Turkey's governance system to a parliamentary democracy if it wins both the presidential and parliamentary ballots.

-Pre-election polls gave a slight lead to Kilicdaroglu, 74, backed by a six-party opposition alliance.
+Pre-election polls gave a slight lead to Kilicdaroglu, 74, who was the candidate of a six-party opposition alliance.
 He leads the center-left, pro-secular Republican People's Party, or CHP.

 More than 64 million people, including 3.4 million overseas voters, were eligible to vote in the elections, which come the year the country will mark the centenary of its establishment as a republic — a modern, secular state born on the ashes of the Ottoman Empire.